Faculty Internship Directors:

 Generally one of the key steps in finding an internship is to meet with the Internship Director to discuss placement opportunities.
 Prior to the meeting, students should also consult at least three campus resources:

-Please note: While the Internship Director will help prospective interns find a suitable organization, students themselves are ultimately responsible for identifying and contacting a sponsoring organization.
+Please note: The Internship Director will periodically send out e-mails advertising internship opportunities; these opportunities are also posted on the Political Science Blackboard site The Internship Director is available to advise prospective interns and help them find a suitable organization, but students themselves are ultimately responsible for identifying and contacting a sponsoring organization.

 WHAT ARE THE EXPECTATIONS OF THE INTERNSHIP PROVIDER?

 The internship provider is expected to provide the intern with meaningful tasks – ideally a project or series of projects – and regular supervision in the accomplishment of those tasks.
 Internship providers should specify a supervisor for the intern.
-Before the student accepts an internship with the sponsoring organization, the student and his/her supervisor will fill out and sign the relevant portions of the Internship Plan (see attached), which includes space for a brief written description of the expected tasks.
+Before the student accepts an internship with the sponsoring organization, the student and his/her supervisor will fill out and sign the relevant portions of the Online Internship Agreement Form (see link above), which includes space for a brief written description of the expected tasks.
 In addition, the internship supervisor’s responsibilities are to be in regular, direct contact with the intern, provide direction to the intern’s job activity, and complete a final evaluation of the intern.

 WHAT ARE THE EXPECTATIONS OF INTERNS?